-“I wish that my little Pinocchio would be a real boy!”
-(Gepetto) – Giving human traits to animals and inanimate objects like puppets has amused and entertained us since a parent first told a bedtime story.
-Ask any pet owner if their four legged friends have voices and personalities that contribute to the household spirit in fun and memorable ways.
-I know the critters in our house do.
+Giving human traits to animals and inanimate objects like puppets has amused and entertained us since a mother first told her child a bedtime story.
+Just ask any pet owner if their canine or feline family members contribute to the household dynamic in interesting and memorable ways.
+I know ours do.